ramsateesh/katacoda-scenarios/kubernetes-beginner/intro.md

-#Welcome to the beginner's course on Docker @ Prospa
+# Welcome to the beginner's course on Kubernetes @ Prospa

   -- by Ram T and Anton V